yahav876/Yahav-DevOps/README.md

 Welcome to my first github repo!
 For the last year i  took some DevOps courses and i am trying to get better and better!
-Here i will share with you some of my knowledge about Tools that i have learned.
+Here i will share with you some of my knowledge about the Tools i have learned.

 # Tools